SonarSource/docs/sonarqube/content.md

 ## Upgrade SonarQube 7.9.X LTS to another 7.9.X LTS version

 Take a look at the [Upgrade Guide](https://docs.sonarqube.org/latest/setup/upgrading/).
-No specific docker operation are needed, just use the new tag.
+No specific Docker operations are needed, just use the new tag.

 ## Upgrade from SonarQube 7.9.X LTS to SonarQube 8.X and later

 Take a look at the [Upgrade Guide](https://docs.sonarqube.org/latest/setup/upgrading/).
-On top of that, you need to switch from volumes to host-binded folder for easier next upgrade procedure.
-Follow the next chapiter `Upgrade from SonarQube 8.X and later` instructions, but instead of upgrading from a backup-folder to a new folder, you will upgrade from your backup-volume to a new folder.
-Starting with the 8.0 version, You can move your `sonar.jdbc.username` and `sonar.jdbc.password` value to `sonar.properties` instead of passing them with the `-e` flag.
+In addition, you need to switch from volumes to host-binded folder to make the next upgrade step easier.
+Follow the instructions in the next section `Upgrade from SonarQube 8.X and later` , but instead of upgrading from a backup-folder to a new folder, you will upgrade from your backup-volume to a new folder.
+Starting with the version 8.0, you can move your `sonar.jdbc.username` and `sonar.jdbc.password` value to `sonar.properties` instead of passing them with the `-e` flag.

 ## Upgrade from SonarQube 8.X and later